Skip to main content

 Think of it like speed limits.
 Going 80 mph on a slick road (small bankroll) is reckless.
 As the conditions improve (bigger bankroll), you can safely go faster.

-Key Move: Set checkpoints (like every +20% or -20% bankroll movement) to reassess your unit size.
+Set checkpoints — every +20% or -20% bankroll movement — to reassess your unit size.

 Variance doesn't care if you've had a rough night.